Whe1veWUPK/MCM-ICM-Learning/README.md

 # MCM-ICM-Learning
-This project is the  MCM/ICM Learning records by G(Geishin Impact) H(Honkai Impact) A(Arknights) Team
+This project is a MCM/ICM learning material by G(Geishin Impact) H(Honkai Impact) A(Arknights) Team.